August Gardening Tips and To-Dos for the Pacific Northwest

 Looking for ways to keep your summer garden productive and healthy while starting to prepare for the fall season?
 I’ll show you some August gardening tips and to-dos for your Pacific Northwest garden that will give you the best results for setting your garden up for success.

-The summer garden is in full swing at the start of August so it’s time to start fall crops, continue to water plants deeply, and continue trying to control weeds, pests, and diseases.
+At the start of August, the summer garden is in full swing, so it’s time to start fall crops, water plants deeply, and try to control weeds, pests, and diseases.

-Whether you’re a seasoned gardener or just starting out, these August “gardening by month” tips will help your garden thrive into the fall season.
-My tips are based on hardiness zone 8b so be sure to check your own gardening zone and make the necessary adjustments to this month’s timeline.
+These August “gardening by month” tips will help your garden thrive in the fall.
+The tips I share are based on hardiness zone 8b, so be sure to check your own gardening zone and make the necessary adjustments to this month’s timeline.

-As the heat continues this time of year, it’s crucial to keep watering your garden properly.
-With the dry weather, be sure to water both the flower beds and vegetable patches deeply to reach the roots of the plant.
+Watering your garden properly is crucial as the heat continues this time of year.
+In dry weather, deeply water the flower beds and vegetable patches to reach the plants’ roots.

-The best time to water plants is in the early morning or late evening to minimize water evaporation.
-Make sure your garden receives the moisture it needs for the flowering season, especially for perennial plants, tomato plants, and newly added summer flowers.
+The best time to water plants is early morning or late evening to minimize evaporation.
+Ensure your garden receives the moisture it needs for the flowering season, especially for perennial plants, tomato plants, and newly added summer flowers.

-If you have to water in the evening, try to water directly into the roots and keep from getting any foliage wet to avoid fungus or powdery mildew.
+If you have to water in the evening, try to water directly into the roots and avoid getting any foliage wet to avoid fungus or powdery mildew.

-Flower containers, window boxes, and hanging baskets tend to dry out quickly in the summer months.
-Be sure to water them daily to keep your flowers hydrated, and twice a day when it’s hotter and windier than usual.
+Flower containers, window boxes, and hanging baskets dry out quickly in summer.
+Be sure to water them daily to keep your flowers hydrated and twice a day when it’s hotter and windier than usual.

 Divide Perennial Plants